jarrensj/pb/README.md

 ## Future Improvements

 Given more time, we would integrate the following features:
-- **Resize and Rotate Overlays**: Allow users to resize the overlays.
+- **Resize and Rotate Overlays**: Allow users to resize and rotate the overlays.
-- **Supabase Integration**: Use Supabase to record blob IDs to pull images from Walrus:
+- **Supabase Integration**: Use Supabase to record blob IDs to pull images from Walrus for the gallery page:
   - Blob IDs for images hosted on Walrus.
   - Wallet addresses / ENS names of users who uploaded photos.
   - Timestamps (`created_at`) for each uploaded image.